-This tour offers some of the very best of Nepal.
-Nepal is not only a destination for trekking in some of the world’s highest mountains.
-Here you can find a rich culture and history.
-As well as seeing some of the seven UNESCO World Heritage Sites in Kathmandu and the Kathmandu Valley including Patan Durbar Square, Swayambhunath (aka the Monkey Temple) and Bhaktapur Durbar Square, you also get the chance to experience the essence of Nepal by living with the locals.
+The tour “Living with Locals” offers some of the very best experiences of Nepal.
+Nepal is not only a destination for trekking with some of the world’s highest mountains.
+In this country, you can find a rich culture, history and exceptional hospitality.
+As well as seeing some of the seven UNESCO World Heritage Sites in Kathmandu Valley, including Patan Durbar Square, Swayambhunath (Monkey Temple) and Bhaktapur Durbar Square, you also get the chance to experience the essence of Nepal by living with locals.

-Our Homestays can be found in several places around the country.
-Spend a night at Nagarkot where pristine nature will calm your ever wandering mind and the colours of sunset and sunrise from Nagarkot are unforgettable.
+Our community homestays can be found in several places around the country and invite you to the living with locals experience.
+Spend a night at Nagarkot, where pristine nature will calm your ever wandering mind with unforgettable colours during sunset and -rise.

-You visit Chitwan where you are made very welcome by the Tharu people in Barauli, staying in their Community Homestay.
+You visit Chitwan and are welcomed by the Tharu people in Barauli, staying in their Community Homestay.
 Chitwan offers the chance to encounter diverse flora and fauna – Asian elephants, deer, rhinoceros, innumerable bird species and you might even see a tiger if you are lucky.

 International Airport Arrival transfer in Kathmandu.